Investors and Board

 New Enterprise Associates, Inc. (NEA) is a leading venture capital firm focused on helping entrepreneurs build transformational businesses across multiple stages, sectors, and geographies.
 With approximately $13 billion in committed capital, NEA invests in information technology, healthcare, and energy technology companies at all stages in a company's lifecycle, from seed stage through IPO.
 The firm's long track record of successful investing includes more than 175 portfolio company IPOs and more than 300 acquisitions.

-Steven Schuurman is the co-founder and CEO of Elastic.
-In this capacity Steven provides leadership to the Executive Leadership Team and supports the employees to ensure they have what they need to be successful.
-Before taking on the CEO role at Elastic, Steven was CEO of Orange11, which was acquired by Trifork A/S (TRIFOR.CO) in 2012.
+Steven Schuurman was one of the four co-founders of Elastic, serving as CEO for the first five years of Elastic.
+Before Elastic, Steven was CEO of Orange11, which was acquired by Trifork A/S (TRIFOR.CO) in 2012.
 Prior to Orange11, Steven co-founded the internationally renowned open source software vendor SpringSource, one of the most successful open source companies in history.
 SpringSource is the world's leading Enterprise Java middleware company, and was acquired by VMware (VMW) in 2009.

 Peter Fenton, General Partner, Benchmark Capital